neoskx/boilerplate-angularjs/README.md

 **Email**: [ shaokexu@gmail.com ](shaokexu@gmail.com)

 ## License
-**Project Name** is available under the MIT license.
+**AngularJS Boilerplate** is available under the MIT license.
 See the LICENSE file for more info.